 - Cancers of the mouth and throat do not always metastasise, but those that do usually spread first to the lymph nodes of the neck.
 From there, they may spread to more distant parts of the body.

-- Nearly 2,000 deaths occur each year from oral cancers in the UK
+- More than 2,000 deaths occur each year from oral cancers in the UK

 - The incidence of oral cancers has been gradually increasing in the UK over the past 25 years.

 - Cancers of the mouth and throat occur in around twice as many men as women.